zbm-dev/zfsbootmenu/docs/guides/debian/bookworm-uefi.rst

 * Your system is x86_64
 * You're mildly comfortable with ZFS, EFI and discovering system facts on your own (``lsblk``, ``dmesg``, ``gdisk``, ...)

-Download the latest `Debian Bullseye (11) Live image <https://www.debian.org/CD/live/>`_, write it to a USB drive and boot your system in EFI mode.
+Download the latest `Debian Bookworm (12) Live image <https://www.debian.org/CD/live/>`_, write it to a USB drive and boot your system in EFI mode.

 .. include:: ../_include/efi-boot-check.rst

-.. include:: _include/live-environment.rst
+.. include:: _include/bookworm/live-environment.rst

 .. include:: ../_include/define-env.rst